INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   links in the subnetwork are set as −1.

-  Output: PS in [0,1]^L, a pairwise stable subnetwork that we derive from Link by replacing the −1’s with the results of LogTP (we do this with the function `insert.m`); num, number of the non-robust links.
+  Output: PS in [0,1]^L, a pairwise stable subnetwork that we derive from Link by replacing the −1’s with the results of LogTP (we achieve this substitution with the function `insert.m`); num, number of the non-robust links.

   We omit the introductions to the functions applied in LogTP.
 For more details, one may refer to the file `src/LogTPc/readme.md`.